History of printing: East Asia

 The oldest extant evidence of woodblock prints created for the purpose of reading are portions of the Lotus Sutra discovered at Turpan in 1906.
-They have been dated to the reign of Wu Zetian using character form recognition.
+They have been dated to the reign of Wu Zetian (690 to 705) using character form recognition.
 The oldest text containing a specific date of printing was discovered in the Mogao Caves of Dunhuang in 1907 by Aurel Stein.
 This copy of the Diamond Sutra is 14 feet long and contains a colophon at the inner end, which reads: "Reverently [caused to be] made for universal free distribution by Wang Jie on behalf of his two parents on the 13th of the 4th moon of the 9th year of Xiantong" – i.e., 11 May 868.
 It is considered the world's oldest securely-dated woodblock scroll.
 The Diamond Sutra was closely followed by the earliest extant printed almanac, the Qianfu sinian lishu (乾符四年曆書), dated to 877.
 From 932 to 955 the Twelve Classics and an assortment of other texts were printed.

 During the Song dynasty, the directorate of education and other agencies used these block prints to disseminate their standardized versions of the Classics.
 Other disseminated works include the Histories, philosophical works, encyclopedias, collections, and books on medicine and the art of war.
 In the state of Wuyue, Qian Chu published the dharani-sutra Baoqieyin tuoluonijing in 956, 965, and 975.
 Each purportedly in the form of 84,000 miniature scrolls.
 A copy of the 956 edition was reprinted in Korea in 1007.
 In 971 work began on the complete Tripiṭaka in Chengdu.
 It took 10 years to finish the 130,000 blocks needed to print the text.
 The finished product, the Sichuan edition of the Kaibao Canon, also known as the Kaibao Tripitaka, was printed in 983.
 During the Song dynasty, the three major centers of printing were Hangzhou, Jianyang, and Chengdu.

 Carvers tended to congregate in centers of book production.
 By the mid-thirteenth century, thus, they worked in at least ninety-one prefectures in south China, but mainly in Hangzhou, Jianyang in northern Fujian, and Chengdu in Sichuan.
 In the Jin and Yuan dynasties, the centers of production were Pingyang prefecture in southern Shanxi Province and, once again for southeast China, Hangzhou and Jianyang.
 By the late Ming, the lower Yangzi delta, mainly Suzhou and Nanjing, would dominate along with Jianyang.
 By the early seventeenth century, carvers would also have found their way to provinces that, in the Song and Yuan, had produced only a few books (e.g., Hunan, Shaanxi, and Guangdong) but had recently started to print a fair number of imprints for the book market.